dim321/raido_client/README.md

     $ client.add_partner_transaction(fiat_to_eth)

-For more information, please consult the <a href="https://merchant-datacenter.raidofinance.eu/api/#api-Partner">Raido Merchant API official documentation</a>
+For more information, please visit the <a href="https://merchant-datacenter.raidofinance.eu/api/#api-Partner">Raido Merchant API official documentation</a>